 We had two cabins on a lake in Northern Idaho–the Big Cabin and the Little Cabin.
-The Big Cabin had been designed for most of the amenities of home; running water–hot and cold, a tub and toilet, plus electric heat.
+The Big Cabin had been designed to provide the amenities of home; running water–hot and cold, a tub and toilet, full kitchen, plus electric heat.

 The Little Cabin had been constructed earlier as a way station while the adults worked to tame the property.
 We used a mothball permeated outhouse and hauled in water to that little place.
 After the Big Cabin was completed and occupied, the smaller cabin housed a set of bunk beds, a fold-down couch, and a double bed.
 Boating accoutrements such as oars, life jackets, an outboard motor clamped into a metal barrel,and it seemed sand perpetually covered the linoleum floor.
 The walls inside the Little Cabin were never finished, unlike the varnished knotty pine paneling the Big Cabin.
 Only countless greeting cards filled the spaces in that little shelter, pinned among the bare 2X4’s.

 The property was my grandparents retirement dream, but a dream they happily shared with the rest of us.
 I knew, even little, that I was always welcome, always.
 Even after they both had died.